grafana/agent/docs/sources/flow/getting-started/collect-opentelemetry-data.md

 To configure an `otelcol.processor.batch` component, complete the following
 steps:

-1. Follow [Configure an OpenTelemetry exporter](#configure-an-opentelemetry-exporter) to ensure received data can be written to an external system.
+1. Follow [Configure an OpenTelemetry Protocol exporter](#configure-an-opentelemetry-protocol-exporter) to ensure received data can be written to an external system.

 2. Add the following `otelcol.processor.batch` component into your configuration file: